NeilMacMullen/kusto-loco/README.md

 ## Status

-The current version is 1.2.0.
-The project is still in active development and core APIs may change.
+The project is still in active development and APIs may change.
 However, the core engine is stable and and is actively used in a production environment.
 Some KQL operators and functions are not yet implemented.

 ## Credits and Contributors

 KustoLoco is a fork of the [BabyKusto](https://github.com/davidnx/baby-kusto-csharp) engine created by [DavidNx](https://github.com/davidnx),[Vicky Li](https://github.com/VickyLi2021) and [David Nissimoff](https://github.com/davidni) who appear to have developed the core engine as part of a Microsoft Hackathon.

 Since then the engine has been heavily extended and optimised by [NeilMacMullen](https://github.com/NeilMacMullen) with additional contributions from [Vartika Gupta](https://github.com/vartika-jain-gupta) and [Kosta Demoore](https://github.com/konvolution).

 The project leans heavily on a number of open source libraries including:
 - [Benchmark.Net](https://github.com/dotnet/BenchmarkDotNet) used for performance testing